 Expected Results

 On the very first session, most people notice a cleaner, smoother feeling on the teeth and a fresher mouth than brushing alone gives.
 Within 1 to 2 weeks of daily practice, many practitioners report less morning breath, pinker gums, and reduced sensitivity.
 Within 4 to 8 weeks, regular oil pullers often see visibly less plaque buildup between dental cleanings and report fewer canker sores.
-The traditional Ayurvedic claims also include clearer skin, sharper senses, and a stronger jaw — these are harder to measure but consistent with the dinacharya logic of starting the day with a thoroughly cleared mouth.
+The traditional Ayurvedic claims extend beyond oral health to clearer skin and sharper senses — these are harder to measure and the modern evidence does not support them strongly.
+The well-documented benefits are reduction in plaque-induced gingivitis, less morning breath, and a noticeably cleaner mouth at the start of the day.

 Common Mistakes